A Fun Hudson Valley Ski Weekend With Kids

 The mountain has two classes worth noting.
 One is an all-day ski camp, available on weekends and holidays, which is usually a good value.

-But this class is a good opportunity to introduce a younger child to skiing without spending too much.
+This class is a good opportunity to introduce a younger child to skiing without spending too much money.
 And you learn how to ski with him or her.

 If your kids get cold before you’re done skiing, drop them at the Tiger Den for babysitting.
 Then go have some fun on the more advanced hills; Belleayre is known for having some longer runs than you’ll find elsewhere in the area.

 I’m not a skier and so I appreciated the expanded lodge.
 The food options included chili, fresh-pressed sandwiches and some other cooked-to-order items.
-There is a comfortable side room with a fireplace a view of the mountain and a bar.
+There is a comfortable side room with a fireplace, a view of the mountain and a bar that opens in the afternoon.
 I settled in for the day quite happily with my laptop and worked while Tiny Traveler skied.

 Sunday: Explore The Hudson Valley